-It’s National Oatmeal Cookie Day, so you now have an official excuse to make some, and if you like raisins go ahead and throw some in because it’s also National Raisin Day.
+It’s National Oatmeal Cookie Day, so here are some new recipes to try!
+Bonus.
+If you like raisins go ahead and throw some in because it’s also National Raisin Day.

 What to Make for National Oatmeal Cookie Day

 I have so many oatmeal cookie recipes and more than one of them say they’re the best.
 So how could I pick the top 5?
 I went back and picked out the five recipes I use most often when people request oatmeal cookies.
 And just to make sure my very top pick was still up to par, I made a batch this morning.

 One of my all-time favorites is adapted from Quaker’s Best.
 They don’t look like anything special, but they are delicious — light, buttery, fairly thick, only slightly chewy and with crispy edges.
 You can make them with or without raisins.
 Today I used Sun Maid assorted jumbo style and added toasted pecans.
 For the oats, I prefer using old fashioned but today I got stuck using “Quick” (not instant) and the cookies were still terrific…maybe even better than when I use the old fashioned type.